simonwu53/MOTT/README.md

 Shan Wu; Amnir Hadachi; Chaoru Lu, Damien Vivet.

 ## Citation
-If you use NetCalib in an academic work, please cite:
+If you use MOTT in an academic work, please cite:
 ```
 @article{wu2023mott,
   title={MOTT: A new model for multi-object tracking based on green learning paradigm},